AVEVA/CONNECT-data-services-developer-docs/content/set-up/namespaces/namespaces-best-practices.md

 Create folders/namespaces for tenants when all the data belongs to one organization.
 Keep in mind, if you need to use the data together, you should store it together in one namespace.

-Note that objects and collections do not automatically inherit security from their folder/namespace.
+**Note:** Objects and collections do not automatically inherit security from their folder/namespace.